OCR-D/ocrd-website/site/en/models.md

 Since [v2.22.0](https://github.com/OCR-D/core/releases/v2.22.0), OCR-D/core
 comes with a framework for managing processor resources uniformly.
-This means that OCR-D/core will take care of lookin in well-defined places in the filesystem for resources for specific processors.
-It also knows how to cache file parameters passed as a URL.
+This means that processors can delegate to OCR-D/core to resolve specific file resources by name, looking in well-defined places in the filesystem.
+This also includes downloading and caching file parameters passed as a URL.
 OCR-D/core also comes with a bundled database of known resources, such as OCR models, configurations and other processor-specific data.
 This means that OCR-D users should be able to